<img src="https://ib.adnxs.com/pixie?pi=fe21c906-f716-48a0-806d-2f8eb4063c2b&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

-As Credit Counsellors, we’re often asked, can you consolidate debt into mortgage payments?
+As Credit Counsellors, we’re often asked, can you consolidate debt into a mortgage?
 The thought is that in doing so, you will reduce the overall interest you have to pay on your individual debts (because the mortgage rate should be lower) and free up potentially hundreds of dollars every month.

 It’s a win-win, right?
 Not so fast.